 The Canva application is something I was already using for my blog in general.

-The free version of Canva can be used to make graphics for your website or blog and create pins for Pinterest.
+You can use the free version of Canva to make graphics for your website or blog and create pins for Pinterest.

 Since I was already very comfortable using Canva’s free version, I wanted to examine if the same tool could create Merch designs.

 Unfortunately, free Canva doesn’t allow you to download your creations with a transparent background, which Amazon recommends for their Merch designs.
 Transparency is only available with the Canva for Work plan.

 In addition to transparent images, Canva for Work offers a few other perks.
 For example, unlimited storage, resizing existing photos, access to a massive library of free images and graphics, animation, a brand kit, team templates, and folders to create consistent designs across multiple platforms.